tancop/Conductor/docs/steam-client.md

 The JS console lets you run code inside Steam with access to all the internal APIs.
 It's the only way to control the UI and do things the native console doesn't support, like running non-Steam games.

-## Global Namespaces
+## Global Properties

-The `window` object has some important namespaces used to store data and communicate with the backend.
+The `window` object has some important properties used to store data and communicate with the backend.

 ### `SteamClient`